Procedures

 The process itself generally takes about fifteen minutes.

-The surgeon creates a flap in the cornea with a microkeratome.
-The flap is lifted to the side, and the cool beam of the excimer laser is used to remove a layer of corneal tissue.
-The flap is folded back to its normal position and sealed without sutures.
-The removal of corneal tissue permanently reshapes the cornea.
+The surgeon creates a flap in the cornea with a laser.
+The flap is lifted to the side, and a different laser is used to reshape the cornea.
+The flap is then placed back in its normal position.

-A shield protects the flap for the first day and night.
+A shield or goggles protects the flap for the first day and night.

-The vision should be clear by the next day.
-Healing after surgery is often less painful than with other methods of refractive surgery since the laser removes tissue from the inside of the cornea and not the surface.
-If needed, eyedrops can be taken for pain and usually are only required for up to one week.
+Healing after surgery is often less uncomfortable than with PRK since the laser removes tissue from the inside of the cornea and not the surface.

 Schedule Appointment